Chronic Plaque Psoriasis Causes, Symptoms and Treatment

 - Topical use of potent corticosteroids on widespread psoriasis can lead to systemic as well as to local side-effects and the development of complications such as erythroderma or generalised pustular psoriasis.

 - Current guidelines therefore suggest that potent steroids can be used in the short term to gain control of chronic plaque psoriasis in a primary care setting but that long-term use should be avoided.
+Very potent corticosteroids shouild not be used continuously at any site for longer than four weeks.
+Potent corticosteroids shouild not be used continuously at any site for longer than eight weeks.

 Vitamin D analogues, usually calcipotriol (eg, Dovonex®), are used for longer-term treatment.
 Where this causes local irritation, switch to alternatives such as calcitriol or tacalcitol.
 Improvement generally occurs within two weeks but improvement frequently reaches plateau at eight weeks.
 Do not exceed the maximum recommended dosage, due to risk of hypercalcaemia and parathyroid hormone suppression.